iinaki/rusty-merkle-tree/README.md

 - `add <element> <-h>`, adds a new element to the Merkle Tree, if the -h flag is passed the element will be hashed before being added to the tree.
 - `exit`, exits the program.

-To create a Merkle Tree you have to pass the program a file with the hashes/elements that you want te tree to store, I've included two files in the examples directory, one with hashes and one with strings for you to test.
+To create a Merkle Tree you have to pass the program a file with the hashes/elements that you want te tree to store.

+### Examples
+I've included two files in the examples directory, one with hashes and one with strings for you to test.
+You can run the examples with:
+- `cargo run --example hashes`
+- `cargo run --example strings`

 The program doesn't check wheather the hashes are valid or not, it assumes that the hashes are valid SHA256.